 The same goes for Chinese hotels.
 Smaller hotel chains might not be willing to exchange cash, but most of the four- and five-star hotels will.

 As you near any major bank branch in China, you might find yourself approached by currency speculators with bags full of cash.
-I used to avoid these people at all costs, but I’ve learned to appreciate their service.
+I used to avoid these people, but I’ve learned to appreciate their service.

 For the most part, these people spend all day speculating on currency changes.
 They want your US dollars in order to make a few bucks on the exchange.
 They can also sometimes be the reason that bank wait times are so long.